Request a call

 • Complex and more costly to develop and design than a SPA

 This falls somewhere in between a website and a mobile application.
-Instead of using the app stores, PWA can be installed directly from the browser on the phone’s home screen.
+Instead of using the Apple App Store or Google Play, PWAs can be installed directly from the browser on the phone’s home screen.
 These programs open in the browser while also sending push alerts and working offline.
-The Service Worker technology—a script through which all interactions between the frontend and backend flow—makes this feasible.
+The Service Worker technology—a script through which all interactions between the front end and back end flow—makes this feasible.
 Cache and data are accessible to this script.
 In fact, you can add a service worker to most sites, and you get a PWA.
-As a result, the media, such as The Washington Post, frequently adopts this technology.
+As a result, media organizations, such as The Washington Post, frequently adopt this technology.

 Pros of using PWA: